DAY 1: Ria Celestun - Real de Salinas - Celestun Beach

 We continue to the town of Real de Salinas in Campeche, where in addition to the ruins of the old salt-producing hacienda, we will find evaporation ponds or "pools", as in Las Coloradas.
 The pink color of the water is due to the high concentration of halobacteria and microalgae that live in high salinity waters.

-We return to Celestún beach, in Yucatán, to eat and enjoy a beautiful sunset.
+We will return to Celestún beach, in Yucatán, to eat and enjoy a beautiful sunset.